 Use the darkness and the cold to your advantage and connect with your kids purposefully by embracing Hygge.

-4. Light Candles.
 Something about the coziness of candlelight works wonders for conversation.
 Light them with dinner or after dinner as you talk and clean up.
 Light them during snowy or cloudy days.
 Light them while listening to an audiobook together.
-Use the candlelight to create opportunities to cozy up and connect.
+Candleliight creates opportunities to cozy up and connect.

 If you want something a bit simpler, then try one of these beeswax kits.
 We made this version last year and are still using a few of our candles.
 You simply roll them up and make designs with the other sheets of beeswax.

-6. Make no-sew fleece blankets together.
-There are guides all over the internet, but this one includes an interesting way to make the knots.
+There are guides all over the internet with clear pictures and directions to help you along.
 Of course, after making your new blankets you can snuggle with them and watch a great movie.